Noah0401/testing2/Docs/source/tutorial/start_in_10min.rst

 .. code-block:: python

     from prompt_graph.tasker import NodeTask, LinkTask, GraphTask
-    tasker = NodeTask(pre_train_model_path = './pre_trained_gnn/Cora.Edgepred_Gprompt.GCN.pth',
+    tasker = NodeTask(pre_train_model_path = './pre_trained_gnn/Cora.Edgepred_Gprompt.GCN.pth', gnn_type='TransformerConv', hid_dim = 128, num_layer = 2,
-                  dataset_name = 'Cora', num_layer = 3, gnn_type = 'GCN', prompt_type = 'gpf', shot_num = 5)
+                  dataset_name='Cora', prompt_type='GPF', epochs=100, shot_num=10, device : int = 5)
     tasker.run()

-- pre_train_model_path: used to set the ".pth" file path
+- pre_train_model_path: Used to set the ".pth" file path.
+- gnn_type: Uesd to set the type of GNN model in your task.
-- dataset_name: used to set the dataset you want to select
+- hid_dim: Used to set the dimension of hidden layers.
-- num_layer: used to set the layer of the GNN model of your task
+- num_layer: Used to set the layer of the GNN model of your task.
-- gnn_type: uesd to set the type of GNN model in your task
+- dataset_name: Used to set the dataset you want to selet.
-- prompt_type: used to set the type of prompt you want to use in your task
+- prompt_type: Used to set the type of prompt you want to use in your task.
+- epochs: Used to set the training times you want to perform.
-- shot_num: used to set the number of training cases
+- shot_num: Used to set the number of samples used in each training step.

-PreTain
+- device: Used to set the device you want to use.

+PreTrain
 -------------------------

-A pretain object is used to build the pre-trained model on which the graph prompting project is based.
+A pretrain object is used to build the pre-trained model on which the graph prompting project is based.
 All you need to do is pretraining first and save the model under the relevant path.
 After that, you can reuse this pre-trained model.
-A single pretain object in :pyg:`ProG` is described by an instance of class ***"prompt_graph.pretain.preTainType"***, which holds the following attributes by default:
+A single pretain object in :pyg:`ProG` is described by an instance of class **prompt_graph.pretain.preTainType**, which holds the following attributes by default:

 - preTainType: This indicate the type of preTain you want to perform (e.g. DGI, GraphCL, SimGRACE, etc. ).
-- preTainType.gnn: This is the graph neural network object of the model you have chosen (e.g. GIN, GAT, GCN, etc.), whose arguments will be saved.
+- preTainType.gnn_type: This is the graph neural network object of the model you have chosen (e.g. GIN, GAT, GCN, etc.), whose arguments will be saved.
 - preTainType.dataset_name: This is the dataset name string of the dataset you selected (e.g. Cora, CiteSeer, etc.).
 - preTainType.pretrain():  This function will automatically call the training process, print the relevant metrics after training and save the model to relevant file after training.